charles-m-knox/finance-planner-tui/README.md

 TODO:

+- refactor & remove as many globals as possible
+- finish translations into english
 - allow disabling mouse support so that things can be copied (config propery, or even through a shortcut?)
 - `ctrl+F` and `/` for search
 - Home and End keys should navigate to the top left & bottom right columns when already at the leftmost column/row